-We propose a framework for aligning and fusing multiple images into a single coordinate-based neural representations.
-Our framework targets burst images that have misalignment due to camera ego motion and small changes in the scene.
-We describe different strategies for alignment depending on the assumption of the scene motion, namely, perspective planar (i.e., homography), optical flow with minimal scene change, and optical flow with notable occlusion and disocclusion.
-Our framework effectively combines the multiple inputs into a single neural implicit function without the need for selecting one of the images as a reference frame.
+We propose a framework for aligning and fusing multiple images into a single view using neural image representations (NIRs), also known as implicit or coordinate-based neural representations.
+Our framework targets burst images that exhibit camera ego motion and potential changes in the scene.
+We describe different strategies for alignment depending on the nature of the scene motion—namely, perspective planar (i.e., homography), optical flow with minimal scene change, and optical flow with notable occlusion and disocclusion.
+With the neural image representation, our framework effectively combines multiple inputs into a single canonical view without the need for selecting one of the images as a reference frame.
 We demonstrate how to use this multi-frame fusion framework for various layer separation tasks.

 Figure 2.
 Visualization of learned canonical view.
 We capture 9 consecutive images (left), and fit a homography-based neural representation to them.
 As can be seen, our method automatically stitches all the images in the canonical view (right) learned in the neural representation.

 Figure 3.
-Overview of our two-stream neural representations for multi-image layer separation.
-The goal of our method is to separate the underlying scene and interference moving differently in images into two layers stored in a different neural representation.
-To this end, we simultaneously train two neural image representations. f1 is parameterized by our homography or flow-based neural representations so as to learn the underlying scene moving according to the explicit motion model.
+Overview of our two-stream NIRs for multi-image layer separation.
+The goal of our method is to separate the underlying scene and interference moving differently in images into two layers stored in a different NIR.
+To this end, we simultaneously train two NIRs. f1 is parameterized by our homography or flow-based NIRs so as to learn the underlying scene moving according to the explicit motion model.
 In contrast, the interference layer that is difficult to be modelled by the motion model is stored in f2.
 The generic form of image formation is a linear combination of both networks, but varies according to tasks.
 We also use a few regularizations for optimization, which are described in detail in the paper.

 |Input||Li et al., 2013||Double DIP||Liu et al., 2020||Ours|